Enable Synchronous Learning with Real-Time Virtual Classes

-The upcoming school year is approaching rapidly, and many school districts are beginning to release their reopening plans, which vary from fully on campus learning to fully remote learning.
-In some cases, districts have proposed hybrid models or options where parents can choose between in person or remote learning for their children.
+The upcoming semester is approaching rapidly, and many school districts are beginning to release their plans, which vary from fully on campus learning to fully remote learning.
+In some cases, districts have implemented hybrid models or options where parents can choose between in person or remote learning for their children.

-Even if classes do resume in person, many schools are already planning how to incorporate social distancing, which may require students to spread out throughout the school campus.
+Even if classes do resume in person, many schools have planned how to incorporate social distancing, which may require students to spread out throughout the school campus.
 Whatever the format, it’s clear digital devices will continue to play a key role in learning, and teachers will need the right technology to maintain education continuity for their students.

 “This blended education approach is going to require we have fully integrated and flexible tools.
 The classroom must be a seamless experience when you need to go virtual.
 And at the same time, the virtual classroom needs to feel and behave just like you are in a live classroom.”-Coby Gurr, General Manager for Lenovo Software.

 There are two main approaches to distance learning – synchronous and asynchronous.
 Synchronous learning occurs when an educator teaches in real-time, while asynchronous learning refers to a method of providing students with work they can complete independently without direct involvement from the teacher.

 When schools suddenly closed due to the COVID-19 outbreak, many teachers adopted an asynchronous learning approach to avoid overburdening parents and students who may not have equal access to digital devices.
 The educators we’ve spoken to have told us that while asynchronous learning worked as a stop gap, the lack of real-time interaction resulted in limited success.
 This model required more prep time from teachers and meant that students had to be largely self-motivated to complete their assigned work.
 It also made it much for difficult for students to ask questions and get quick responses to help clarify the lesson.
 Experts recommend a balanced combination of the two teaching methods to ensure the best student outcomes.